 Chimney stacks

 Repair category -

-Notes Not applicable.
+Notes None.

-Roofing including roof space

-Repair category 1

-Notes General weathering was noted to roof tiles.
-The vendor has advised that the full roof was replaced approximately 10 years ago.
-This should be confirmed.
+Roofing including roof space Repair category 2 Notes The roof covering appears to be original to the construction of the property.
+General age related wear and tear is noted to roof surfaces.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.